 You'll absolutely fall in love with this flavorful European Orange Olive Oil Cake!
-It's easy to make, doesn't require a lot of steps, and is perfect as a Spring or Summer dessert!
+It's easy to make, doesn't require a lot of steps, and is perfect as a Spring, Summer or Holiday dessert!

 When researching various orange and olive oil cakes, I came across a plethora of recipes !